audunru/social-accounts/README.md

 ## Step 3: Configuration and customization

-You can change the configuration in `config/social-accounts.php`.
-Socialite´s configuration is in `config/services.php`.
+You can find the configuration in `config/social-accounts.php`.
+Socialite's configuration is in `config/services.php`.

+## Step 4: Run migrations

-Before running the migrations, you can publish them with this command (optional):
+Optional: Before running the migrations, you can publish them with this command:

 ```bash
 php artisan vendor:publish --provider="audunru\SocialAccounts\SocialAccountsServiceProvider" --tag=migrations
 ```

-## Step 4: Run migrations

 Run migrations with this command: